Yayi0117/ProgrammerSalaryPredictor/README.md

 2. Click the "Predict Salary" button.
 3. View the predicted salary based on your inputs.

+After running the Streamlit application, a web interface will open in your default web browser.
+The application offers two main functionalities:

+### Salary Prediction

+1. Navigate to the "Predict" section
+2. Input the required details: country, education level, and years of experience
+3. Click the "Calculate Your Salary" button
+4. View the predicted salary based on your inputs

+### Global Salary Statistics

+1. Navigate to the "Explore" section
+2. Use the interactive visualizations to explore programmer salary statistics worldwide
+3. Filter and compare data based on various factors such as country, experience level, and education

 ## Technologies Used

 - Python: Programming language